marc2332/vale/docs/en/guides/deno_deploy.md

 ## 4. Link in Deno Deploy

-Now, go to [Deno Deploy](https://deno.land/deploy/), create a new project and link the same respository you created on Github into your Deno Deploy project.
+Now, go to [Deno Deploy](https://deno.land/deploy/), create a new project with the same name you put on `YOUR_DENO_DEPLOY_PROJECT_NAME` and link the same respository you created on Github into your Deno Deploy project.

 ## 5. Awesome!